About the Program

 - The MBA Standard Program consists of the following courses:

 Pre-MBA Courses 10 units Foundational Courses 9 units Functional Courses 24 units Elective Courses 6 units Integrating Course 3 unitsTotal 52 units

 - The regular load per trimester is three (3) subjects.
 A student may be allowed to take up to a maximum of five (5) subjects per trimester, subject to the approval of the Registrar.

-- The program allows exemption in the Pre-MBA Courses (with the exception of Research for Management) by passing the validating examinations before the start of the trimester.
+- The program allows exemption in the Pre-MBA Courses (with the exception of Methods of Research) by passing the validating examinations before the start of the trimester.
 Validating examinations are administered by the Office of the Registrar.

 COURSE CODE UNITS

 |1.
 Pre-MBA Courses|